Annual reporting update

 Understand the rules that allow owners corporations to remove items believed to be abandoned, and how.

-Examples include when left behind by residents after moving out, or when a non-resident dumps something on common property, such as a car in the car park or a couch in a storage area.
+Examples include when left behind by residents after moving out or when a non-resident dumps something on common property.

 How to manage and resolve noise related issues when living in strata.